· knowledge base

 - Wireless networking (mining over wifi causes packet loss, regardless of operating system, especially in large deployments).

-- Browser-based/GUI-based rig management (all required management is done through config files).
+- GUI-based rig management (all required management is done through config files).

 - Support for dual-PSU systems (if any issue is resolved by using a single PSU, it is a hardware problem).

-- Support for solo-mining (solo mining requires downloading the Ethereum blockchain and running a geth node).
+- Support for solo-mining (solo mining requires downloading the blockchain and running a node on another system).

 - Self-regulating reboots (automating reboots does not fix any hardware, software, or configuration problem).

 - Support for USB sticks and HDDs (non-SSD disks are slow during bootup and may cause iowait bottlenecks).

 There is no email or skype support for ethOS.
 Please see the "Getting Support" section of the ethOS knowledge base.